tashburn/diffstory/README.md

 - for arrays, can handle additions, removals, updates (for objects and arrays), and single-member reorderings.
 - for strings, the diff is a compact format

+Can diff from one structure to another, as long as that structure is a boolean, number, string, object, or array -- and (for containers) contains only booleans, numbers, strings, objects, and arrays.

 The examples below assume ES6.

 ## Objects